 Over the past 13 years, Ubuntu has built a system that takes the children of the Port Elizabeth region from cradle to career, providing medical, health, educational and social services and turning these children into the future leaders of their community.
 Operating on the belief that all children deserve every available opportunity, these children are given basic necessities as well as services and life paths they could never dream of without Ubuntu’s help.

-My support for Ubuntu come from the organization’s incredible reach, but also its commitment to devote themselves to a single community in need and provide a true depth of service instead of trying to give a little bit of help to even more people.
+My support for Ubuntu comes not only from the organization’s incredible reach, but also its commitment to devoting themselves to a single community in need and providing a true depth of service.
 The strength of Ubuntu Education Fund’s devotion to Port Elizabeth is what inspires me to be devoted to their cause.